spencerucla/dotfiles/.vimwiki/debugging.md

 ### Refcounting

-The traces here were in reference counting and it always seemed like the resource was disappearing before we were done with it.
+The traces here were in reference counting and it always seemed like the resource was disappearing before done with it.
 That is a typical sign that there is need for reference counting.
 We could've used kobject_get(&indio_dev->dev.kobj) / kobject_put(&indio_dev->dev.kobj) That seems to work, but iio_device_get/put also exist.
 Refcounting ensures that your resource doesn't disappear until you call put, then it can destroy the